Faculty Personnel Policies & Financial Matters

 Full Early Retirement participants receive Early Retirement Compensation equal to 50% of what their salary would have been had they continued as regular tenure-track faculty.
 Any adjustments for inflation are included in subsequent salary calculations.
 The College makes normal-rate contributions to the faculty member’s Defined Contribution Retirement Plan (TIAA-CREF) on the basis of his or her Early Retirement Compensation, and participants remain eligible to contribute to supplemental tax-deferred retirement plans offered by the College through TIAA- CREF.

 Full Early Retirement participants receive the same medical insurance coverage provided regular faculty and staff, and the College continues to pay the same percentage of insurance premiums.
 College and employee contributions to the Emeriti Program also continue.
-The long-term disability benefit is not available to Full Early Retirement participants; but other benefits funded by voluntary contributions, including group life insurance, continue to be available.
+The long-term disability benefit is not available to Full Early Retirement participants; but other benefits funded by voluntary contributions, including group optional life insurance, continue to be available.
 If a faculty member dies while a Full Early Retirement participant, the College’s life insurance benefit is 1.5 times the decedent’s Early Retirement Compensation.

 Full Early Retirement participants may not teach at Colorado College except in emergency situations and by agreement with the department, the Dean and the President.
 Compensation for teaching under such circumstances is at Block-visitor rates.